-Every bag of beans is roasted to order and our labels show origin, roast date, and tasting notes, ranging from our sweet strawberry-like Hafursa from Ethiopia to our Nutty and cocoaey Brisbane single origin Espresso from the Palmital farm in Brazil.
+Every bag of beans is roasted to order and our labels show origin, roast date, and tasting notes, ranging from sweet strawberry-like coffees to nutty and cocoaey ones.
 Similar to how beer brewers break down the starch in the grain into sugar, roasting beans is all about forcing the complex polysaccharides to the surface of the bean.
 As those sugars caramelize, the colour turns from green to brown.

 Our New Coffee Roaster: The Petrocini 30kg

 We have invested in this new coffee roaster to help us to create a more uniform product.
 Our new roaster is a 30kg Petrocini and this particular roaster heats the beans quite differently than our previous machine.

 The Petroncini uses a method of roasting that is based on the convection system, whilst our smaller 5kg F.I.M.T. roaster is based on the a combination of convection and conduction method.
 Let’s look at how they work.